matushorvath/xzintbit/doc/Language.md

 .EOF
 ```

-The symbol `data` is in compile time replaced by the memory address of the `data:` label.
+The symbol `data` is replaced at compile time by the memory address of the `data:` label.
 In the example above, each `out` instruction takes two bytes, so the value of `data` is 2 + 2 + 2 = 6.
 The program is equivalent to:

 ```asm
     out 6